Farhadesfandiar/catalog-pricing-api/README.md

 ### Doctrine (MySQL):
 ProductEntity: maps to table product(sku, name, category, price)
-Indexes: category, price, and (id, category, price, sku) Fetching is capped with `LIMIT 5` to satisfy requirements and ensure predictable performance.
+Indexes: id, sku, category, and price
+Fetching is capped with `LIMIT 5` to satisfy requirements and ensure predictable performance.

 ### InMemory (Tests)
-It is seeded by an array and is not depend on network or filesystem.
+The InMemoryProductiveRepository class is intended for testing; it is initialized from an array and does not rely on the network or filesystem.

 ## Application
 - Controller